kaapstorm/rampele-stilton/rampele-stilton.rst

 -- remember that, Baby.
 And cellphones -- there's no such thing as an anonymous phone call."

 But I wasn't listening.
-I couldn't hear him any more.
+I couldn't hear him explaining, "I had no choice, Mamela.
+You know he could have filed for paternity.
+You know he could have taken your first-born."
+I wasn't listening and I couldn't argue.
 Tears were silently slicing down my cheeks.
 I did not want to be next to him, but I couldn't leave.
 I waited until the show was finished, and then took a shower.
 I sat on the shower floor, and let the hot water burn away my sobs.

 Anon: Almost an anagram of Noah.
 And Rampele-Stilton: The cheese in ch33s33g33k.
 I had finally caught his joke, after his death.

 I loved you for the rest of my life, Anon.
-I have poured my love for you into our son.
-I mixed it with my love for him.
-I imagined that if I mix the love for two people together, and give it all to him, then he would get some of the love that you were never able to give him.
+I have poured my love for you into our son, who you never got to meet.

+Those who are remembered never truly die.
+I have released this document so that all may know the real story of Noah Rampele-Stilton, whose name he kept a secret.
+Now we will remember him for the amazing man, and the unknown hero, and the object of my love, that he really was.